thomasWeise/moptipy/README.md

 `moptipy` itself is not intended to be a collection of optimization problems, but more a collection of algorithms, spaces, and operators.
 We do need a set of examples to [unit test](#81-unit-tests-and-static-analysis) these components, so a set of [example problems](https://thomasweise.github.io/moptipy/moptipy.examples.html#module-moptipy.examples) is indeed provided.
 More examples and practical applications of `moptipy` can be found in the [`moptipyapps`](https://thomasweise.github.io/moptipyapps/) package, which is available on [GitHub](https://github.com/thomasWeise/moptipyapps) and in [`PyPi`](https://pypi.org/project/moptipyapps/).
-The `moptipyapps` package is where we will include future examples and benchmark cases.
+The `moptipyapps` package is where we will include future examples and benchmark cases, such as for the Quadratic Assignment Problem ([QAP](https://thomasweise.github.io/moptipyapps/#the-quadratic-assignment-problem-qap)), the Traveling Salesperson Problem ([TSP](https://thomasweise.github.io/moptipyapps/#the-traveling-salesperson-problem-tsp)), the Traveling Tournament Problem ([TTP](https://thomasweise.github.io/moptipyapps/#the-traveling-tournament-problem-ttp)), Two-Dimensional [Bin Packing](https://thomasweise.github.io/moptipyapps/#two-dimensional-bin-packing-problem), or [Dynamic Control](https://thomasweise.github.io/moptipyapps/#dynamic-controller-synthesis).

 - [Bit Strings](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.bitstrings.BitStrings) of a fixed length `n`:
   - The minimization version of the [1D Ising Model](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#moptipy.examples.bitstrings.ising1d.Ising1d), where the goal is to ensure that all bits have the same values as their neighbors.